Marketing tricks and operational treats that businesses around the world use to acquire professional content on-demand.

 Even these days, when everyone has an amazing camera in their pocket, there is still a huge need for professional photographers.

 Businesses need professional-quality visual content delivered consistently and fast.
-By using your latest iPhone and Samsung phone, no matter how amazing the lens is, you will not be able to deliver it yourself, because you won’t know what a great composition is and how to properly edit.
+By using your latest iPhone and Samsung phone, no matter how amazing the lens is, you will not be able to deliver it yourself, because you won’t fully comprehend what great visual composition is and how to properly edit.
 And, of course, you can’t be in 250 places around the world on the same day.

 Outsourcing and bringing in professional photographers as needed should have been a logical solution, because there is sufficient supply of qualified talent out there for a wide variety of B2B photographic use cases.
 However, despite the adequate talent supply in the market, there is very little transparency.